rlazic/react_course_projects/README.md

 This repository contains code and applications written as part of the IBM Developing Front-End Apps course.
 All required packages are left out of this repository.

 app1 - Hello World
 app2 - Click counter
 app3 - todo list
+app4 - Click counter using redux and components